lizadaly/windrift/README.md

 # Windrift
 <img src="https://travis-ci.org/lizadaly/windrift.svg?branch=master" />

+**Note**: Windrift is undergoing a full rewrite for a version 2, to be released sometime in 2021.
+It will not be backwards compatible with version 1, although porting a simple story should be straightforward.
+You can follow the progression on the `v2` branch of this repo.

 A framework for writing mutable narratives.

 Windrift was used to write two games by Liza Daly: [Stone